mazzz1y/iptv-gateway/docs/index.md

 **Need to transcode?** Configure any FFmpeg command or external tool for stream processing.
 The gateway handles the pipeline, you define the transformation.

-### :material-playlist-music: Playlist Control

-Take full control of your M3U playlists.
-Filter out unwanted channels, sort by your preferences, rename groups, or modify any field.
-The gateway processes everything on-the-fly.

-Duplicate channels with different quality markers (4K/HD/SD) are automatically detected and can be consolidated based on your rules.

-EPG data streams directly to clients without loading entire XML files into memory.
-Attach multiple EPG sources and the gateway intelligently filters to include only relevant program data.

 ### :material-tune: Flexible Configuration